 Each acrylic base has a unique threshold (varying from manufacture to manufacture) of how much water it can accept before the acrylic adhesion is compromised and “ crazing” occurs – ( WHICH IS WHY many artists use pouring medium as insurance.)

 Each Pigment also has a unique threshold and speed in which the color accepts water.

 It is ALWAYS best to add your water slowly (add a tsp or less of water at a time).
 WHY?
 The pigments build, swell and accept the water at their own pace, there is NO rushing this process.
 Even if you know precisely how much water should go into a color you’ve mixed a dozen times, THERE is NO CUTTING corners of this part of the paint mixing.
 DO NOT make the mistake of dumping in all the water at once, you will have to mix and mix, and risk it still will not come out right.

-Yes the mixing is the tedious part but It can be relaxing and you eventually will learn the feel of the paint and know when it is right consistency.
+Yes, the mixing is the tedious part but It can be relaxing and you eventually will learn the feel of the paint and know when it is the right consistency.

 - TOO thin- its runs off stick like water